Artemis II Mission Marks Historic First Crewed Flight

 - Temperature control for safe travel

-What Happens After the Artemis II Mission Crew Returns?
+What Happens After the Artemis II Crew Returns?

 After the Artemis II mission ends with a splashdown, the crew will go through recovery and review steps.
 First, recovery teams will bring the astronauts safely back to land from the Pacific Ocean.
 Then, NASA teams will begin studying data from the mission.